living-atlases/generator-living-atlas/README.md

 Also, thanks to `yeoman`, you can rerun the assistant enabling, for instance, some new module reusing your previous settings and comparing the differences (se the screenshot).

 This is only a Proof of Concept.
 If we think that some tool like this can be useful, we can add more funcionality like:
+- Better comments of properties in generated inventories for easy operation & tunning
 - CAS deployment
-- Allow deployment in multiple machines
+- Allow deployment in multiple machines (right now this is only tested using two VMs)
-- Better comments of properties in generated inventories for easy operation & tunning

 ## Installation